The basics of cryptocurrency

 Summary

 Investing in cryptocurrencies is risky, but it could also be profitable if you do your research.
-The most important thing to remember about cryptocurrency is that it’s not like traditional money.
+The most important thing to remember about cryptocurrency is that it’s unlike traditional money.
 It’s much more volatile and subject to market forces than regular cash.
-So before buying any cryptocurrency or using it as money, you should think carefully about how much risk you’re willing to take on and how much time you want to put into learning about cryptocurrencies!
+So before buying or using any cryptocurrency as money, you should think carefully about how much risk you’re willing to take on and how much time you want to learn about cryptocurrencies!

 Related articles